mosaic-design-system/docs/src/components/pagination.md

       ## What is Pagination?

-      A mechanism which communicates the number of pages that can be loaded within a given context
+      A mechanism which communicates the number of pages that can be loaded within a given context.

       - - -